Foundation plants

 Corymbia

 We planted two Corymbia, C. citriodora (Lemon Scented Gum) and C. maculata (Spotted Gum).
 The Lemon Scented Gum has grown to 10m, blooms for a short time each year and the foliage scents the whole back garden whenever it rains.
 The Spotted Gum (a coastal tree) has grown to be the tallest of all our planted trees.
-In the truly appalling frost of two years ago, 2018, all the leaves turned bronze and we thought that we would lose this valuable tree.
+In the truly appalling frost of 2018, all the leaves turned bronze and we thought that we would lose this valuable tree.
 However, it has rallied and the leaves have turned green again.

 Dianella tasmanica